amethyst/rustrogueliketutorial/book/src/chapter_2.md

 The command `#[macro_use]` is a little scarier looking; it just means "the next crate will contain macro code, please use it".
 This exists to avoid the C++ problem of `#define` commands leaking everywhere and confusing you.
 Rust is all about being explicit, to avoid confusing yourself later!

 Finally, we call `extern crate specs_derive`.
 This crate contains a bunch of helpers to reduce the amount of typing you need.
 You'll see its benefits shortly.
-Rust 2018 doesn't requite that you use an `extern crate` for *every* crate you use - but if you are including macros, you *have* to use one with `#[macro_use]` - you are telling Rust that you explicitly *want* macros from that crate.
+Rust 2018 doesn't require that you use an `extern crate` for *every* crate you use - but if you are including macros, you *have* to use one with `#[macro_use]` - you are telling Rust that you explicitly *want* macros from that crate.

 ## Defining a position component